OctoPrint/plugins.octoprint.org/_plugins/octoeverywhere.md

 id: octoeverywhere
 title: OctoEverywhere!
-description: Free remote access to your full OctoPrint setup anywhere in the world!
-Your plugins, your camera, your controls, your favorite 3rd party apps.
-Safe, simple, and secure.
+description: Free remote monitoring and control of your OctoPrint portal anywhere in the world!
+Including full webcam streaming!
+Your plugins, your webcam, your controls, your favorite 3rd party apps.
+Free, simple, and secure.
 author: Quinn Damerell
 license: AGPLv3